 6:03 And it's not science fiction.
 We have actually built it.
 On the left, you see our femto-camera.
 There's a mannequin hidden behind a wall, and we're going to bounce light off the door.

 6:13 So after our paper was published in Nature Communications, it was highlighted by Nature.com, and they created this animation.

-7:04 And because we have a camera that can run so fast, our femto-camera, it has some unique abilities.
+7:04 And because we have a camera that can run so fast -- our femto-camera -- it has some unique abilities.
 It has very good time resolution, and it can look at the world at the speed of light.
 And this way, we know the distances, of course to the door, but also to the hidden objects, but we don't know which point corresponds to which distance.
 (Music)

 7:49 So this is our reconstruction.
-(Music) (Music) (Music) (Applause)
+(Music) (Applause)

-8:03 Now we have some ways to go before we take this outside the lab on the road, but in the future, we could create cars that avoid collisions with what's around the bend, or we can look for survivors in hazardous conditions by looking at light reflected through open windows, or we can build endoscopes that can see deep inside the body around occluders, and also for cardioscopes.
-But of course, because of tissue and blood, this is quite challenging, so this is really a call for scientists to start thinking about femto-photography as really a new imaging modality to solve the next generation of health imaging problems.
+8:03 Now, we have some ways to go before we take this outside the lab on the road, but in the future, we could create cars that avoid collisions with what's around the bend.
+Or we can look for survivors in hazardous conditions by looking at light reflected through open windows.
+Or we can build endoscopes that can see deep inside the body around occluders, and also for cardioscopes.
+But of course, because of tissue and blood, this is quite challenging, so this is really a call for scientists to start thinking about femto-photography as really a new imaging modality to solve the next generation of health-imaging problems.

 9:19 But there's also something funny going on here.
 When you look at the ripples under the cap, the ripples are moving away from us.
 The ripples should be moving towards us.
 What's going on here?